- Our UX benchmark of 73 large e-commerce websites shows that “Category Navigation” performs decent overall

 For this analysis we’ve summarized the 6,100+ “Homepage & Category” usability scores across 3 of the 4 “Homepage & Category” topics and plotted the 73 benchmarked sites across these in the scatterplot above.
 (See our separate article on “Homepage UX”.)
 Each dot, therefore, represents the summarized UX score of one site across 5–17 guidelines within that respective topic of the homepage and category navigational experience.
 The top row is the total Desktop Web “Category Navigation” UX performance.

 The “Category Navigation” UX performance for the average top-grossing US and European e-commerce site is decent, made up of 14% good, 38% decent, and 34% mediocre performances.
 There are no sites that perform either exceptionally well and few that perform exceptionally poorly here, making for a much more narrow spread compared to other themes.
 This also means that there are the fewest examples on either end of either massive performance issues or “State of the Art” implementations.

 Despite the generally decent performance of sites, this benchmark dataset shows that there’s significant need for improvements when looking within the topics of “Category Taxonomy”, “Main Navigation”, and “Intermediary Category Pages”.
 The issues identified in these 3 topics cause problems for many sites, and include some “missed opportunities” for the e-commerce industry as a whole.

-Below we’ll discuss the UX performance and show 13 general navigation pitfalls, each with best practice examples from our large-scale testing.
+Below we’ll discuss the information architecture UX performance and show 13 general navigation pitfalls, each with best practice examples from our large-scale testing.
 The article is divided into these 3 themes:

 Note that this is an analysis of the average E-Commerce UX performance across 73 top-grossing US and European sites.
 When analyzing a specific site there are nearly always a handful of critical UX issues that are site specific.
 This is the case even when we conduct UX audits for Fortune 500 companies.

 When it comes to the “Category Taxonomy” the average e-commerce site runs into significant issues, with 50% of sites performing mediocre or poorly — reversing positive trends observed in 2018 when only 6% of benchmarked sites had an overall poorly performing category taxonomy.